 Looking for a hearty meal after Helvellyn hike?

 I recommend having a good, hearty meal at the Traveller’s Rest.
-It’s walkers friendly, dogs friendly and makes a good place to warm up in winter; in the summer one can have a pint of local beer in pub’s garden.
+It’s walkers friendly, dogs friendly (‘all friendly!) and makes a good place to warm up in winter; in the summer one can have a pint of local ale in pub’s garden.
 Traveller’s Rest is always hiving with hikers and walkers.

 Wild Camping on Helvellyn and nearest campsite

-Wild camping in Lake District is allowed, the tent should not, however, be seen from the road or nearest dwellings.
-Why not spending a night at Helvellyn summit plateau?
-In fact, there are numerous good camping spots along RED trail (see map below), less along GREEN trail.
+Wild camping isn’t really allowed in Lake District (in whole of England actually), however it is practised by many walkers.
+The tent should not, however, be seen from the road or nearest dwellings.
+So why not spend a night at Helvellyn summit plateau?
+In fact, there are also numerous good camping spots along RED trail (see map below), but less suitable locations along GREEN trail.

-There aren’t many parking bays along roads in Lake District, wild camping in a camper is a bit tricky.
+There aren’t many parking bays along roads in Lake District, staying overnight in a camper is a bit tricky.
 It’s especially difficult in more populated areas, like vicinity of Glenridding and whole northern Lake District.

 Helvellyn via Striding Edge and Swirral Edge hiking map

 What we loved about hiking Helvellyn in Lake District

 Helvellyn is our top choice when coming to Lake District.
 It provides a lot of excitement, some challenge when daring the edges and most importantly amazing views and hiking experience.
 Conquering Helvellyn is a great adventure, in winter and summer alike!